Pareto Optimal Model Selection in Linear Bandits

-To further explore the fundamental limit for model selection in linear bandits, we capture the performance of any algorithm by its polynomial dependence on $T$ in the asymptotic sense.
-The hardness level of a regret minimization problem is encoded into the parameter $\alpha$.
+In the model selection setting, the performance of any algorithm should be a function of the hardness level $\alpha$: The algorithm needs to adapt the \emph{unknown} $\alpha$.
+To further explore the fundamental limit for model selection in linear bandits, following \cite{hadiji2019polynomial, zhu2020regret}, we define rate function to capture the performance of any algorithm (in terms of its regret dependence on polynomial terms of $T$).

 \begin{definition} Let $\theta:[0,1] \rightarrow [0, 1]$ denote a non-decreasing function.
 An algorithm achieves the rate function $\theta$ if

 \end{definition}